Skip to content

 }

-Five base fields: type, status, title, detail, instance.
-Servers may add extension fields for operational metadata.
+RFC 9457 defines five base fields: type, status, title, detail, and instance.
+Servers can add extension fields for operational metadata.

 Cloudflare's agent-facing error implementation adds extension fields that map directly to agent control-flow branches: